-After the Add/Drop period, a student may withdraw from a course with the approval of the associate dean of academic affairs, the professor, and the student's faculty adviser.
-If the student has completed passing work for the course, the grade of Withdraw Passing (WP) is assigned.
-Courses marked WP are not counted in determining the grade point average.
-If a student is failing the course, the grade is WF and counts as a 0 toward the grade point average.
+After the Add/Drop period, a student may withdraw from a course with the approval of the Associate Dean of Academic Affairs, the professor, and the student's faculty advisor.
+The course will be marked with a "W" on the student's transcript; courses marked "W" are not counted in determining the grade point average.

-Students may access Add/Drop and Withdrawal/Leave of Absence forms on the Academic Registrar page of the website.
 Students are responsible for officially dropping or withdrawing from courses to be eligible for a refund of tuition.
 Nonpayment for classes for which a student is registered or non-attendance in a registered class does not release the student from financial obligation, and it does not result in withdrawal from a course.